Oklahoma State Highway 3: In the northwest

 SH 3 begins at the Colorado state line 19 mi north of Boise City, Oklahoma.
 At this terminus, it is concurrent with US-287/US-385.
-It remains concurrent with the two U.S. Routes until reaching Boise City, where it encounters a traffic circle which contains five other highways.
-After the circle, US-385 splits off, and SH-3 overlaps US-287, US-56, US-64, and US-412, though US-56 and US-287 both split off within the next 8 mi.
+It remains concurrent with the two U.S. Routes until reaching Boise City, with US-287 splitting away at an intersection north of the city.
+US-385/SH-3 then encounter a traffic circle which contains five other highways.
+After the circle, US-385 splits off, and SH-3, US-56, US-64, and US-412, though US-56 splits off within the next 8 mi.

 In Guymon, US-64 splits off.
 At Elmwood, US-270 joins US-412, coming from a concurrency with SH-23.
 SH-3 remains concurrent with US-270 through Watonga.
 In Seiling, US-183 leaves the concurrency but is quickly replaced by U.S. Highway 281.
 SH-33 joins the roadbed 20 mi later.

 SH-3 and SH-33 concurrency between Watonga and Kingfisher.

 In Watonga, SH-33 and SH-3 split off from US-270 and US-281.
 SH-3 and SH-33 remain concurrent for an additional 28 mi, until Kingfisher, where SH-3 joins US-81.
 It will stay concurrent with US-81 for 13 mi, through the town of Okarche.
 3 mi after Okarche, SH-3 leaves US-81.
 This marks the first point that SH-3 has not been part of a concurrency.

 Through Oklahoma City

-Beginning at the split from US-81, SH-3 becomes a major artery in the Oklahoma City highway system, commonly known as the Northwest Expressway because it is a diagonal route and because it serves the northwestern part of the metro area.
+Beginning at the split from US-81, SH-3 becomes a major artery in the Oklahoma City highway system, commonly known as the Northwest Expressway because it is a diagonal route and because it serves the northwestern part of the metro area (despite the fact that it is a suburban arterial road and not an expressway due to the high commercial density).
 It skirts the northern limits of El Reno before entering the Oklahoma City limits.
 The often-congested Northwest Expressway passes through the suburb of Warr Acres and passes close to Lake Hefner.

 At the intersection with the Lake Hefner Parkway (SH-74), SH-3 again re-enters a concurrency.
 The Lake Hefner Parkway ends very shortly after, and SH-3 becomes concurrent with I-44 through the western side of the city.
 Near Will Rogers World Airport, SH-3 transfers to I-240 along the southern side of the city.
 After I-240 ends, SH-3 is transferred onto I-40/US-270, which it remains concurrent with for 16 mi.